Scandinavian Defense: Modern Variation: 2...Nf6

 Another common response is 3.c4, with which White attempts to retain the extra pawn, at the cost of the inactivity of the light-square bishop.
 Now Black can play 3...c6, the Scandinavian Gambit, which is the most common move.
 The line 4.dxc6?
 Nxc6, described by Emms as "a miserly pawn grab", gives Black too much central control and development.
 Furthermore, after 4.dxc6 Black can play 4...e5, the Ross Gambit, which after 5.cxb7 Bxb7 resembles a reversed Danish Gambit.
-Most common after 3...c6 is 4.d4 cxd5, transposing to the Panov–Botvinnik Attack of the Caro–Kann Defence.
+Most common after 3...c6 is 4.d4 cxd5, transposing to the Panov–Botvinnik Attack of the Caro–Kann Defense.
 3...e6!? is the sharp Icelandic Gambit or Palme Gambit, invented by Icelandic masters who looked for an alternative to the more common 3...c6.
 Black sacrifices a pawn to achieve rapid development.
 The most critical line in this double-edged variation is thought to be 4.dxe6 Bxe6 5.Nf3.

 A third major alternative is 3.Bb5+.
 The most popular reply is 3...Bd7, though the rarer 3...Nbd7 is gaining more attention recently.
 After 3.Bb5+ Bd7, White has several options.
 The most obvious is 4.Bxd7+, after which White can play to keep the extra pawn with 4...Qxd7 5.c4.
 The historical main line is 4.Bc4, which can lead to very sharp play after 4...Bg4 5.f3 Bf5 6.Nc3, or 4...b5 5.Bb3 a5.
 Finally, 4.Be2 has recently become more popular, attempting to exploit the misplaced bishop on d7 after 4...Nxd5.

 White's 3.Nf3 is a flexible move that, depending on Black's reply, can transpose into lines with ...Nxd5 or ...Qxd5.